davidk9411/Assembler/README.md

 # Assembler for Simple Instruction Architecture (SIA)
-This is an assembler for SIA assembly language which takes SIA file as an input and assembles to binary file as an output.
+This is an assembler for SIA machine language which takes SIA file as an input and assembles to binary file as an output.

 Note: This is a Project #2 for Spring 2020 SUNY ALBANY ICSI 404 - Assembly Programming and Computer Organization.